BYU-CS-Discord/CSBot/README.md

 ### /talk

-Uses the [dectalk](https://github.com/babakinha/dectalk) text-to-speech engine to speak the message you give it, either sending a .wav file in a text channel or talking out loud in a voice channel.
+Uses the [dectalk](https://github.com/JstnMcBrd/dectalk-tts) text-to-speech engine to speak the message you give it, either sending a .wav file in a text channel or talking out loud in a voice channel.
 Comes with 9 different voices.

+By using this command, you are acknowleding that your input will be sent to a third-party web API, which may use your information however it wants.
+Please see [this disclaimer](https://github.com/JstnMcBrd/dectalk-tts#about).

 ### /tothegallows